 Missions as therapy:

 But the trick is to be consciously aware of this.
 Most people will not try out new things consciously, breaking their habits if they have not been reflecting on the benefits of doing so.
-An example of doing a mission is to try to talk to a stranger and see what happens.
-Another new behavior can be to say no to a person.
+An example of doing a mission is trying to talk to a stranger and see what happens.
+Another new behaviour can be to say no to a person.
 While trying out these new missions, a person often has some tools available.
 Another example is one may learn some psychological tools that will increase their chances of success with influencing other people.

-Another example in C.B.T. is to choose to react differently.
+Another example in C.B.T. is choosing to react differently.
 Instead of repeating the response in a similar situation, change your answer.
 If you used to get mad, try diplomacy.
 If you are used to pleasing other people, and that doesn’t work, try setting boundaries.
 The important thing is to look at what works.
 The world works in terms of patterns.
 Try recognizing the ways that are in play all around you.
 If you train your brain to watch for patterns in others, it will also be easier to see similar things in yourself.
 Learn more about patterns: https://abundance7.com/how-to-be-more-unpredictable/